History of the Atlanta Braves: MLB investigation and penalties

-2018–2022: Return to the postseason and World Series title
+2018–2023: return to the postseason and World Series title

 The Braves introduced a new mascot named Blooper on January 27, 2018 at the Atlanta Braves fan fest.
 Blooper succeeded the Braves' "Homer of the Brave" mascot after he went into retirement.
 The Braves began a new streak of NL East division titles in 2018, when they went 90–72.
 In 2019, their 97–65 record was their best since 2003.
 However, in neither season did the Braves advance past the Division Series.
 In the 2020 National League Championship Series against the Dodgers, the Braves led 3–1 before the Dodgers came back to win the series and advance to the World Series.
 The Braves returned to the NLCS in 2021 after beating the Milwaukee Brewers 3–1 in the 2021 NLDS on the heels of a Freddie Freeman game-winning home run in the bottom of the 8th inning in Game 4.
 With the score tied at 4, Freeman delivered a blast to left center field to give the Braves a 5–4 lead headed to the top of the 9th.
 After allowing a lead off single to Eduardo Escobar, Will Smith subsequently retired the side in order to secure the Braves berth in the NLCS.

 On October 23, 2021, the Braves defeated the Dodgers in the National League Championship Series, a rematch of the 2020 NLCS, in six games to advance to the World Series for the first time since 1999, thereby securing their first pennant in 22 years.
 They defeated the Houston Astros in six games to win their fourth World Series title.

 In 2022, the Braves tied with the New York Mets for the best record in the National League East.
 The Braves were awarded the division title since they were 10–9 against the Mets in the regular season, while the Mets were named the fourth NL seed in the new 12-team postseason format.
 The Braves were eliminated in the NLDS in four games by the Philadelphia Phillies.

+In 2023, the Braves had their best season since 1998, leading the major leagues with a 104–58 record.
+Right fielder Ronald Acuña Jr. became the first player in MLB history to hit 40 home runs and steal 70 bases in a season and was unanimously named the National League MVP.
+Once again, the Braves were eliminated in the NLDS in four games by the Philadelphia Phillies.

+End of playoff run and Snitker era

+The Braves failed to qualify for the postseason in 2025, ending a streak of seven consecutive appearances.
+After 49 years with the organization, including ten seasons as manager, the team announced that Snitker would step down from his managerial role and transition into an advisory position with the club.
+In November 2025, the Braves announced that longtime bench coach Walt Weiss would be promoted to manager.
+Weiss, a former All-Star shortstop also spent part of his playing career in Atlanta.